Welcome to Reception

 Remembrance Day is the one day a year that we stop to remember the fallen soldiers.
 Children painted poppies and completed writing patterns.
 We all sat beautifully for the 2 minutes silence at 11am.

 Autumn Welly Walk

-We'd like to give a warm welcome to all of our reception families this year.
-Children have settled really well!
-We are looking forward to watching your children learn and grow throughout this year.
-Here are a few pictures from our first week at school!
+We'd like to give a warm welcome to all of our Reception families this year.
+The children have settled really well!
+We are looking forward to watching your children learn and grow throughout this coming year.

 The children have been busy getting to know their new friends and our classroom rules and routines.
 We are reading books that help us to talk about our wonderful families and friends and have been looking at the numbers 1,2 and 3.